 Can this spot near my bedroom window be my temple today?

-On the occasion of Ram-Navami, the birth of Sri Rama, I re-read today some of the words of the Mother on prayer and aspiration.
+On the occasion of Ram-Navami, the birth of Sri Rama, I re-read today some words of the Mother on prayer and aspiration.

 Am I praying today?
 Am I aspiring?
 What is the difference?

 Growing up with devout and religious-minded parents, I used to often wonder whether I should be praying to the God asking for something specific, or whether I should call for guidance, help, light, direction, or whether that moment should simply be a state of wordless, quiet feeling.

 As far back as I can recall my childhood and growing up years, every time I was standing in front of a deity in a temple or even at the small altar in our home, my prayer (if that can be called a prayer) took the form of something like – “Oh god, do what you feel is best.
 Give me what is best for me.
 Give me peace.”
 I can’t remember asking for something specific – like fulfilling whatever wish I may be holding on to in my heart at that time.

 I have found it particularly difficult to ask for a specific thing when I have always felt that the Divine knows everything I am thinking or wishing, knows what is needful for me, and will give me what is most necessary for me.
 [I can’t say with absolute certainty that I have never prayed for anything specific, as I write this I can indeed remember a few specific occasions when I did that.
 But generally speaking, that was not the case.]

 Sometimes my prayers would become less egoistic and more about asking for the best for all, asking for a wider peace.
 Did I ever reflect upon who all are included in my definition of ‘all’?
 Can’t remember.

 But I do remember some conversations with my parents during childhood about this topic – should one ask God for something specific or should one pray more generally?
 One view would be that if God is same as your parent, and we ask for specific things from our parents all the time, then why not ask God for specific requests.